saythename1725/C-Programming-Lab-Assignments/README.md

 #### Ques 5: Take an integer as user input.
 Write a program that prints the digits of the integer in reverse.
 #### Note: You can use C/ C++.
 Use tools only up to control structure to write the codes.
 As an example, do not use string to print the reverse of the input integer.
 ## Lab Assignment-2
+#### Ques 1: Consider integer type variable n.
+Initialize it with user input.
+Compute factorial of n, store it in n and print it.
+#### Ques 2: Find the greatest common divisor of two integers (user input) by recursive function call.
+#### Ques 3: Take two integer type variable a and b.
+Initialize them with user input.
+Use reference variable and function call to compute the k-th Fibonacci number where k is the least common multiple of a and b.
+Print both lcm and the Fibonacci number.
+#### Ques 4: Use function overloading to compute roots of a quadratic equation ax2 + bx + c = 0 depending on the type(int or float) of the coefficients a and b.
+Keep an option of having c as an default parameter.
+#### Ques 5: Take an array of size n where n is an user input and n < 100.
+The array contains integer entries ranging from 0 to 1000.
+Use random number generator to generate the array entries.
+Sort the integers in ascending order and print the sorted numbers.